chromafx/chromafx/README.md

 - Use `ChromaFx.Core`, `ChromaFx.IO`, and `ChromaFx.Processing` for modular usage or advanced scenarios.
 - Use `ChromaFx.Legacy` if you need support for older APIs or migration from previous versions.

+Provides backward compatibility with the original Structure.Sketching API surface.
+Use only if migrating existing projects — for new development, prefer ChromaFx

 ## Installation
 Install via NuGet package: